 IEC 62443-2-1 (2010) is aimed at industrial cybersecurity, but is not specific to SIS or process applications.

 IEC 62443-2-1* is one a series of 13 parts aimed at various different levels of detail for industrial cybersecurity.
 It is aimed at OT, but this specific part deals with "Policy, Procedure, Practice and Personnel"; dealing with how in general to establish an industrial automation and control system cyber-security management system (CSMS).
 The part actually referenced in IEC 61511 does not deal with the specifics of conducting a cyber-security risk assessment.
-In the 62443 series, the likely most relevant for risk assessment is still in draft form (as of January 2019), but will eventually be published as IEC 62443-3-2 - Security risk assessment for system design.
+In the 62443 series, the likely most relevant for risk assessment is still in draft form (as of January 2019).

 IT Security standard IEC 27001